Pages

 Engagement Matters!

-We encourage all member PACs to exercise their own voting and speaking rights by sending a delegate to attend the AGM.
-If that will not be possible, authorize another individual (from your DPAC or another Member PAC) to carry your PAC's proxy to ensure your PAC's voice is heard.
+We encourage all member PACs to exercise their rights by sending a delegate to attend the AGM.
+If that will not be possible, authorize another individual (from your DPAC or another Member PAC) to carry your PAC's proxy to ensure your PAC's voice is heard!

 AGM Booklet